 If I am not satisfied with my summer assignment, am I able to request a room change?

 Please wait until you have made your decision about where to live before you sign a housing contract.
 Our contract is a legally binding document, which means that we cannot release you to live off-campus.
-Please take time to consider your options before you make a commitment to live in the University Residence Halls.
+Take time to consider your options before you make a commitment to live in the University Residence Halls.

 Can I get out of the contract if I later decide I want to move off-campus?